caoccao/BetterMediaInfo/docs/development.md

 ## Generate bindings.rs on Windows

-This step is optional because somehow the generated `bindings.rs` is broken. `bindings.rs` is for reference only.
+This step is optional because the generated `bindings.rs` is broken. `bindings.rs` is for reference only.

 * Install `bindgen-cli`.